At The Linden Academy we are committed to providing a creative curriculum which enables children to learn through exciting and stimulating topics.

 The Agreed Syllabus for Luton (2012/13) provides the platform for our RE teaching and learning here at The Linden Academy.
 Every major world religion is studied, with connections made across all faiths where possible.
 It remains the legal right of parents and staff to withdraw from RE sessions (and also, from Acts of Collective Worship) should they chose to.
-This is by formal request in writing and after discussion with the Principal.
+This is by formal request in writing and after discussion with the Head.

 Changes to the National Curriculum for computing presented us with an exciting opportunity to develop this area of learning .
 ICT (now referred to as computing) continues to act as a stand-alone subject in its own right.